Incremental Generalized Hybrid A*: Related work

 \hastar~\citep{dolgov2010path} is popular for on-road navigation~\citep{hastar_real_time_impl,hastar_parking} relying on the notion of pruning (approximately) \textit{duplicate} states as introduced by Barraquand and Latombe~\citet{barraquand}.
 Methods like Sparse-\RRT~\citep{Sparse_RRT} and SST~\citep{SST} also prune states to accelerate search, using r-discs instead of grids.
 Other work~\citep{soft_duplicate, RCS_needle} defines duplicates via similarity of successor validity.
 In general, these methods are sensitive to the resolution (or equivalent hyperparameters) used for duplicate detection.
 Here, we propose a general framework to automatically adapt this hyperparameter on the fly in an anytime fashion, akin to how Anytime \astar-like algorithms~\citep{ara*,ana*,aapex} adjust heuristic weights dynamically.

 Methods like Multi-Resolution \astar (\mrastar)~\citep{mrastar, amra*} perform simultaneous searches at multiple resolutions, with discrete graphs defined at multiple spatial resolutions but fundamentally rely on exact state overlap across graphs for information sharing, which is not guaranteed~(measure 0) with complex system dynamics in continuous space.
 In contrast, our approach, as HA*~\citep{dolgov2010path}, commits to searching over the tree generated by the system's dynamics.

-Prior works~\citep{yahja1998framed, garcia2014gpu} have proposed changing the resolution of the workspace near obstacles, which is domain-specific, while our approach is domain-agnostic.
-In our framework, we use the notion of the informed set as also used by prior works (see, e.g.,~\citep{bit*, guild,YiTGSS18}.)

-Finally, the notion of arranging the search over the \textit{full} tree is similar to arranging the search over the full graph as explored by Choudhury et al.~\citet{graph_densification}, where the search is performed over a pre-defined set of graphs of increasing density.
-However, in our work, the sub-trees are generated dynamically.
+Prior approaches~\citep{yahja1998framed, garcia2014gpu} adapt resolution \textit{locally} (such as near obstacles) by relying on domain knowledge.
+Our method changes resolution globally and requires no such priors, making it domain-agnostic.
+Our work builds on the notion of the informed set from prior work~\citep{bit*, guild, YiTGSS18}, and is conceptually related to graph densification approaches~\citep{graph_densification}, where the search is performed over a pre-defined set of graphs of increasing density.
+However, our trees are not predefined; instead, we generate sub-trees on the fly by forward-propagating the system dynamics.